Durgasriniharika/Durgasriniharika/README.md

 - **Proficient in Programming Languages->C++,Java**

-- 🤝 I’m looking for help with **contributing to open source projects, improving my coding skills, and collaborating on innovative software solutions.**
+-🤝 I'm looking to **contribute to open source projects, enhance my coding skills, and collaborate on innovative software solutions.
+My goal is to become a skilled software developer at a top company.**

 - 👨‍💻 All of my projects are available at [https://durgasriniharika.github.io/Portfolio/](https://durgasriniharika.github.io/Portfolio/)